Thursday, October 23, 2025

 And then there's Jasmyne A. Cannick, who, unlike our esteemed leaders,

-said what needed to be said in response to Trump press puppet Karolyin' Leavitt's declaration the Democratic Party's main constituency is "Hamas terrorists, illegal aliens, and violent terrorists."
+said what needed to be said in response to Trump press puppet Karolyin' Leavitt's declaration that the Democratic Party's main constituency is "Hamas terrorists, illegal aliens, and violent criminals."
 Forget "when they go low, we go high."
-That never worked.
+I am a big fan of Michelle Obama, but unfortunately that strategy, which she famously suggested in her speech in support of Hillary Clinton at the 2016 Democratic National Convention, never worked.
 Cannick shows that she is willing to meet Leavitt in the basement.
 "You wanna find America's terrorists?
 Check your own damn Christmas card list!"

 Stay strong, stay peaceful, stay safe, my friends, and do stay in touch with